Skip to main content

 The modern approach to makeup is all about achieving healthy, glowing skin.
 The goal is a fresh, smooth, and radiant look, not a mask-like finish.
 This means shifting away from anything that looks too flat or heavy and embracing products that give your skin a luminous, moist appearance.
 It’s about celebrating your skin and using makeup to enhance its natural beauty.
 If you're unsure where to start, a virtual beauty consultation can provide personalized advice to help you update your routine with confidence and find the perfect products to create your signature look.

-How to Care for Your Makeup
+A Quick Guide to Caring for Your Makeup

 Your beautiful makeup collection deserves the best care.
 Think of it as the final step in your skincare routine—a way to ensure the products you love continue to perform beautifully every single time.
 Properly maintaining your makeup and tools is about more than just tidiness; it’s about protecting your investment in high-quality formulas and, more importantly, protecting your skin.
 A little bit of upkeep goes a long way in keeping your routine simple, hygienic, and effective, so you can achieve that flawless, radiant finish you love.
 When you take care of your makeup, you’re ensuring it can take the best possible care of you.
 It’s a simple act of self-care that helps you put your best face forward, day after day, with products that feel as good as they look.

-Store Your Products Correctly
+How to Store Your Products Properly

 To keep your favorite products in perfect condition, where you store them matters more than you might think.
 Heat and direct sunlight can break down delicate formulas, altering their texture, color, and effectiveness.
 Find a cool, dry spot for your makeup, like a vanity drawer or a dedicated cabinet away from the humidity of a steamy bathroom.
 Fluctuating temperatures can compromise preservatives and encourage bacteria growth.
 If you love an organized space, simple modular organizers can be a game-changer, keeping your lipsticks, blushes, and powders separated and easy to find.
 This not only protects them from damage but also makes your morning routine feel much more streamlined and luxurious.

-Clean Your Brushes and Tools
+The Simple Way to Clean Your Brushes

 Think of your makeup brushes as an essential part of your skincare ritual.
 Keeping them clean is non-negotiable for a flawless application and for your skin's health.
 Dirty brushes can hold onto oil, dead skin cells, and bacteria, which can lead to clogged pores and irritation.
 Aim to wash your brushes at least once a week with a gentle soap or a dedicated brush cleanser.
 A thorough cleaning not only keeps things hygienic but also helps your brushes apply products like our cream Envie de Blushes more smoothly and evenly.
 Clean bristles pick up and distribute pigment perfectly, making all the difference in your final look.